-Ingredients to avoid on a low-carb or keto diet
+Ingredients to avoid on a low carb or keto diet

 Print this list and bring it with you to the market.

-1. Avoid sugar
+1. Limit sugar

-2. Avoid starch
+2. Limit starch

 So watch for ingredients like these and keep products made with them out of your cart: